Technical assistance, research and advocacy organizations committed to increasing access to peer support and improving services.

 - NIATx Based at the University of Wisconsin–Madison’s Center for Health Enhancement Systems Studies (CHESS).
 Training that facilitates peer networking and provides research, case studies, and tools that encourage use of a process improvement model (former acronym for the Network for the Improvement of Addiction Treatment)

-- NYAPRS New York Association for Psychiatric Rehabilitation Services
+- NYAPRS New York Association for Psychiatric Rehabilitation Service

 - Psychiatric Drug Information by Peter Breggin, MD.
 Dr. Breggin has been called “The Conscience of Psychiatry” for his many decades of successful efforts to reform the mental health field.
 His scientific and educational work has provided the foundation for modern criticism of psychiatric drugs and ECT, and promotes more caring and effective therapies.